AdaCore/uwrap/documentation/language_match.rst

 only matches if there is a node before the current one.

-Within the matching nested expression, ``self`` take the value of the node currently being tested.
+Within the matching nested expression, ``it`` take the value of the node currently being tested.
 The expression will be tested for all value that can be browed up until one matches, and will then returned this value that can be captured.
 For example: